Updated 21 July 2022.

 The untrained tradesman had put everyone at risk and the whole building needed to be decontaminated, at significant cost.
 The contractor's relationship broke down with their client and work dried up.

-Fortunately, this was years ago and Asbestos Limited is happy to say that things have improved a fair bit since then.
+Fortunately, this was years ago and Asbestos Limited, asbestos management specialists in Kent is happy to say that things have improved a fair bit since then.
 However, it goes to show that trying to save money and/or time at the beginning of a project invariably comes back to bite you and costs substantially more in the long run.

 As the phrase goes, you can only get 2 of these 3 (Good/Fast/Cheap):